 Then check out this video!

-Then be sure to check out 23 Must-See Waterfalls in the Laurel Highlands for maps and directions to some of the finest waterfalls in the region.
+24 Must-See Waterfalls in the Laurel Highlands is your guide to some of the finest waterfalls in the region.

 Fort Necessity National Battlefield in Fayette County is where the first shots of the French and Indian War were fired.